api3dao/oev-docs/docs/reference/oev-network/searchers/submit-bids.md

 ## Submitting a Bid, Performing the Oracle Update and Reporting Fulfillment

-The following scripts submits a bid, perform the oracle update and report fulfillment of the oracle update.
+The following script submits a bid, performs the oracle update and reports fulfillment of the oracle update.
 In the subsequent sections, we will discuss the operations performed in the script in detail.